Between 1969 and 1972, Grumman produced a series of insignias for their Lunar Modules which were

 patterns for the backgrounds on the fully-embroidered designs.

-This is the full set of 9 Grumman LM embroidered patches based
+Pictured on the left is the full set of 9 Grumman LM embroidered patches based

 on the decals for spacecraft LM4 through to LM12.
-Please note that

 embroidered designs were never part of the sets of decals produced at Grumman's Bethpage plant by the teams working on the